Ladder costs for random walks in L\'evy random media: Introduction

 From its definition, it turns out that the process $Y$ performs the same jumps as $S$ but on the marked points of $\omega$ instead of $\Z$.
 Thus the first-ladder times of $S$ and $Y$ correspond, and we set

-A complete characterization of the law of $\cT$ can then be derived from the classical Spitzer-Baxter identities, and specifically from the so called Sparre-Andersen identity \cite{SA1,SA2} (see also \cite{Chung2001} for a general treatment, and \cite{MMS} for the specific lattice case).
+A complete characterization of the law of $\cT$ can then be derived from the classical Spitzer-Baxter identities, and specifically from the so called Sparre-Andersen identity \cite{SA1,SA2} (see also \cite{Chung2001} for a general treatment, and \cite[\S\,17]{Sp76Book} for the specific lattice case).
 In particular, if the random walk $S$ has symmetric jumps as in our definition, then the law of $\cT$ is in the domain of attraction of a $1/2$-stable law.

 The characterization of the distribution of $Y_{\cT}$, the first-ladder height of $Y$, is in general an open problem, as the double source of randomness creates a non-trivial dependence between the increments of the process and makes the analysis of the corresponding motion much harder than the classical independent case, studied for example in \cite{S57, DG93}.
-For the same reason, the ascending ladder process $(Y_{\cT_k})_{k\in\N_0}$, where $\cT_k$ is the time corresponding to the $k$-th maximum value reached by $Y$ (so that $\cT_0=0$ and $\cT_1\equiv \cT$), is not in general a renewal process.
+For the same reason, the law of the ascending ladder process $(Y_{\cT_k})_{k\in\N_0}$, where $\cT_k$ is the time corresponding to the $k$-th maximum value reached by $Y$, that is